Travel.State.Gov > Passport Operations in Response to COVID-19

 If you paid the $60 fee for expedited service when you applied and you did not receive expedited service, you can request a refund of this fee.
 We cannot refund any other passport fees or your travel expenses if you missed your trip.

-Please note we stopped offering expedited service on March 19 and resumed offering this service on September 28.
 You can learn more about how to request a refund of the expedited passport fee on our Refunds page.

 Conditions vary depending upon location.
 We continue to recommend U.S. citizens exercise caution when traveling abroad due to the unpredictable nature of the pandemic.
 Check our country-specific information pages to make an informed decision about your travel.